DevExpress/devextreme-documentation/api-reference/10 UI Components/CollectionWidget/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object that defines configuration options for the UI component.
+An object that defines configuration properties for the UI component.

 ---